oracle-devrel/cd3-automation-toolkit/oci_tenancy/2.SetUpOCI_Via_TF_v2.0/CoreInfra/Networking/BaseNetwork/readme-modify_rules.txt

 Instead if you want to run in Overwrite mode then that means all rules in OCI would be replced by whatever you have in cd3 excel file
 (sheets: RouteRulesinOCI and SecRulesinOCI)

-Please note that overwrite option requires cd3 excel as the inputfile rathern than csv
+Please note that overwrite option requires cd3 excel as the inputfile rathern than csv Please note that outdir specified as the input expects 2 subdirectories- ashburn and phoenix already existing in the outdir; they will contain tf files

 modify_routes_tf.py
 --------------------